vue-a11y/vue-skip-to/README.md

 #### Skip-to list

-To use multiple links, simply pass an array into the `to` prop with the following shape:
+To use multiple links, set an array into the `to` prop with the following shape:

 ```js
 [